aws-samples/serverless-patterns/s3-bedrock-batch-inference-cdk/README.md

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

-## Requirements
+## Pre-requisites

 - [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.
-- [Access to the Bedrock foundation model](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html) that you want to use is granted
+- **[ IMPORTANT]** This pattern uses an example input that is [based on Messages API](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-inference-data.html#batch-inference-data-ex-text) format of Anthropic Claude.
+Only specific models support batch inference in specific regions.
+Check the [supported regions and models](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-inference-supported.html) section of the batch inference documentation and make sure you have access to [the correct Claude model](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html) that you want to use.
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed and configured
 - [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/cli.html) installed and configured